iambillmccann/longest-substring-k-unique-template/README.md

      ```

 6. **Push the Changes**:
-   - Push your changes to the `gcd-feature` branch on your forked repository:
+   - Push your changes to the `my-dev-branch` branch on your forked repository:
      ```bash
-     git push origin gcd-feature
+     git push origin my-dev-branch
      ```

 7. **Create a Pull Request**:
    - Go to your forked repository on GitHub.
    - Click the "Compare & pull request" button to create a pull request back to the original repository.
-   - Make sure you are comparing your `gcd-feature` branch with the `main` branch of the original repository.
+   - Make sure you are comparing your `my-dev-branch` branch with the `main` branch of the original repository.
    - Submit the pull request.

-## Peer Review
+## Peer Review Instructions

-Once you submit your pull request, you will be assigned a peer’s solution to review.
-Follow these steps for peer review:
+After submitting your pull request, you will be required to review one of your peer’s submissions.
+Follow these steps to assign yourself as a reviewer and complete the review:

-1. **Review the Peer’s Code**:
+### Submit Your Own Pull Request:
+- First, complete your own solution and submit a pull request following the assignment instructions.

+### Find a Pull Request to Review:
+- Go to the **Pull Requests** tab in the repository.
+- Browse the list of pull requests and select one that has not been reviewed yet.
+Make sure to choose a pull request from a peer whose code you haven't reviewed before.

+### Assign Yourself as a Reviewer:
+- On the right-hand side of the pull request, you will see the **Reviewers** section.
+- Click on the **Reviewers** dropdown and select your GitHub username to assign yourself as the reviewer.

+### Review the Code:
-   - Check the peer’s code for correctness, efficiency, and readability.
+- Read through your peer’s code carefully.
-   - Provide constructive feedback and suggest improvements where necessary.

-2. **Submit Your Feedback**:
-   - Use the GitHub review feature to submit your feedback.
+- Provide feedback by commenting on specific lines or parts of the code.
+- If the solution meets all the requirements, you can **Approve** the pull request.
+- If there are issues or improvements needed, click **Request Changes** and leave constructive feedback on how the code can be improved.

+### Submit the Review:
+- Once your review is complete, click the **Submit Review** button in the top-right corner of the page.

 ## Submission Deadline

-Please make sure your pull request is submitted before the deadline: **[INSERT DEADLINE DATE]**.
+Please make sure your pull request is submitted before the deadline: **Friday, September 27**.

 ---